Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context for when to use the tool ('Useful for timestamping ADRs, research documents, and other architectural artifacts'), which helps guide its application.
-However, it does not explicitly state when not to use it or name alternatives among sibling tools, such as for historical date analysis or other time-related operations.
+The description provides context for when to use the tool, such as 'timestamping ADRs, research documents, and other architectural artifacts'.
+It does not explicitly mention when not to use it or compare to alternatives, but given no directly competing tools, the guidance is adequate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.